oversizedcanoe/fmz-scraper/README.md

 ### Todo
 Web
-- Currently the JSON file is packaged in the built React .js file.
+- Currently the JSON file is packaged in the dist .js file.
 They should be served as files/assets instead.
 - Allow user to select other other JSON files, such as the previous years.
 - Link to/allow user to access raw JSON files from github pages
-- Update favicon
 - Add github repo link to web interface
+- Add warning about checking the website (and link to the website) to verify dates, as well as license limits
+- Allow user to select more than one item in the zone dropdown

 Scraper
 - Clean up code/comments: There are a lot of things that could be improved.